CERVICAL MYELOPATHY

 Understanding Posterior and Anterior Approaches for Cervical Myelopathy Surgery

-Cervical myelopathy, a condition characterized by spinal cord compression in the neck, often requires surgical intervention.
-Two primary surgical approaches are used: posterior and anterior.
-Here’s a detailed comparison of these methods:
+Two primary surgical approaches are used: Posterior and anterior.
+Here is a detailed comparison of these methods

 Posterior Approach